 These methods will cook your meat rapidly at a high temperature.
 For this reason, these are ideal for fast-cooking tender veal cuts like steaks, chops, and tenderloin.
 Cooking with dry heat entails exposing your food to direct heat from above or underneath.
 If you’re looking for that caramelized crust on your meat, these methods are your best bet:

 Considering the leanness of veal, you’d benefit from cooking it with fats like that of bacon or duck.
 Oil and butter would also help keep your meat juicy.
-The ideal temperature for medium-rare veal is 145 degrees F, based on U.S. Department of Agriculture (USDA) standards.
+The ideal temperature for medium-rare is 145 degrees F, based on U.S. Department of Agriculture (USDA) standards.

 Option 2: Moist Heat Cooking Methods

 Unlike dry heat methods, cooking with moist heat entails having a medium like sauces, broth, and water to cook your meat in.
 This process is low and slow, which is great for cooking tougher cuts like veal ribs, shanks, and other veal stew cuts.
 You’ll be able to soften them properly without drying them out.
 Here are moist heat methods you can try: